where2eatt/backend/README.md

 - File to create calender availabilities
 - File to check history of locations visited
 - File to check the calendar for days of the current month

+ Backend Folder
+ - File for getting restaurant APIs
+ - File for getting user APIs
+ - File for messaging table
+ - Filr for generating restaurants to source as options

 - # Repository Updates
   - Building/Running the System